Esteban-7/movie_recommendation/readme.md

 To get the recommendations from imbd site we continue using beautiful soup.
 We created a function that requests the url and gets the hrefs for the movies recommended in the "more like this" section in imdb page for a movie.
 This function returns a list of hrefs elements that link to the movies recommended by imdb.
-Then we create another function containing the id of the movie and the depth of diagram which searches in the IMDB "more like this" for recommendations based on the link of one movie.
+Then we create another function containing the id of the movie and the depth of the research for recommendations which searches in the IMDB "more like this" for recommendations based on the link of one movie.
 We have to give as :

 * Input: IMDB link to a movie/show.
 * Depth: amount of iterations to search in the "more like this"